-Background: The adoption assistance program is a federally funded program that provides financial assistance to individuals who adopt children with special needs.
-These children usually have a physical or mental handicap, an emotional disturbance, or another trait that makes them hard to place-for adoption.
+Background: The Department of Social and Health Services provides adoption support for eligible families who adopt children who have special needs and would be hard to place without the support payments.
+These children usually have a physical or mental handicap, an emotional disturbance, or another trait that makes them hard-to-place- for adoption.
 The assistance is provided through an agreement between the department and the parents of the adopted child.
-The agreement sets the type, amount, frequency, and manner of payment.
-Adoption support services under an agreement may include medical coverage through Medicaid, counseling, social services, reimbursement for adoption costs and cash payments to meet a child's needs.
-If a family relocates to another state, the secretary of the department has the discretion whether or not\to continue the agreement.
+The assistance may include medical coverage through Medicaid, counseling, social services, reimbursement for adoption costs and cash payments to meet a child's needs.
+The support obligation may continue even when the family moves to another state.

 Most families who relocate to another state after entering the adoption assistance program have no problems receiving continued assistance.
 For a small number of families, however, relocation can cause an interruption or a reduction in assistance.
 These families have difficulties because their children are not generally covered by Medicaid.
-They receive Medicaid coverage only as a result of participating in this state's adoption assistance program.
-So when these families relocate, they are often not covered by the medical assistance program of their new resident state and any medical bills incurred by them must be paid through Washington's medical system.
+When these families relocate, they are often not covered by the medical assistance program of their new resident state and any medical bills incurred by them must be paid through Washington's medical system.
 In many instances this reduces or delays their medical coverage, as smaller medical providers are unwilling to bill through another state's medical assistance program.

-For families that are generally covered by Medicaid, they too may have difficulty continuing their coverage after relocation due to administrative problems.
-Most Medicaid offices do not know how to handle these cases since they are relatively rare, and as a consequence, medical assistance to these families is delayed or interrupted while administrative matters are straightened out.
+Other families may have difficulty continuing their coverage after relocation due to administrative problems.
+Most Medicaid offices do not know how to handle claims under another state's adoption support program, so medical assistance to these families is delayed or interrupted while administrative matters are straightened out.

 Summary of Bill: The department secretary is authorized to enter into interstate compacts for the purpose of protecting children who receive assistance under adoption assistance programs and to set procedures for payments to relocated families.
-Interstate compacts entered into by the secretary must allow participation or withdrawal by any state, and require that if a state withdraws, it will continue to apply the compact's provisions to the adoption assistance agreements of families who were subject to the compact.
-Compacts must apply to all families that have a written agreement with a state welfare agency.
-In addition, compacts entered into under the act may establish procedures for the department to provide medical assistance and social services to adoption assistance children who no longer reside in the state.
+Interstate compacts entered into by the secretary must allow participation or withdrawal by any state, and require that if a state withdraws, it will continue to apply the compact's provisions to the families who were subject to the compact.
+Compacts may establish procedures for the department to provide medical assistance and social services to adoption assistance children who no longer reside in the state.

-The medical assistance administration is authorized to provide assistance to children who relocate to Washington, but continue to be subject to an adoption assistance agreement made with an agency of another state.
-The administration may provide this assistance only if the other state has a reciprocal law or rule.
+The medical assistance administration is authorized to provide medical assistance to children who relocate to Washington but continue to be subject to an adoption assistance agreement made with an agency of another state.
+The administration may provide this assistance only if the other state has a reciprocal law or rule covering relocated children from Washington.

-For adopted children who move from Washington to another state, the medical administration is directed to supplement the medical assistance provided to the relocated adopted child by the other state.
-The medical administration must provide coverage for medical expenses that are neither covered by the resident state's medicaid program nor the parents' private insurance.
+For adopted children who move from Washington to another state, the medical administration is directed to supplement the medical assistance provided to the children by the other state.
+The supplemental medical assistance will cover medical expenses that are neither covered by the resident state's medicaid program nor the parents' private insurance.